Table of Contents

 Consequently, the Quad ESL 57 applies approx. 1500V/DC (high frequency) and approx. 6000V/DC (bass) to the foils.
 Also the music signal needs much higher amplitudes than normal power amplifiers provide, so this signal is transformed by a transducer.

-A mains transformer with connected voltage cascades in Villard circuitry is used to generate the high voltages required for the foils.
+A mains transformer with connected voltage cascades in Greinacher circuitry is used to generate the high voltages required for the foils.
 The lower high voltage of the tweeter is tapped after the first cascade.

-Over the years, the diodes in the Villard circuit become “tired” and the DC voltages on the foils decrease noticeably.
+Over the years, the diodes in the Greinacher circuit become “tired” and the DC voltages on the foils decrease noticeably.
 The deflections of the foils decrease.
 Therefore it is absolutely necessary to replace at least the diodes in the cascade during a revision of the Quads.
 I have done something like this at the Renovation of my Quads 2011.

 At the Refurbishment of my Quads 2020 I decided to build up and install a completely new EHT unit.